samwagg/cellular-automaton-playground/README.md

-# CA Playground
+# Cellular Automaton Playground

-A GUI for running Cellular Automaton simulations written in Clojure.
+A GUI for running Cellular Automaton (CA) simulations written in Clojure.
 Uses [quil](http://quil.info/) for graphics.

 ## Who this is for